cloudflare/cloudflare-docs/content/zaraz/advanced/blocking-triggers.md

 Blocking Triggers are triggers that instead of being used to define when to start an action, are used to define when to _not_ start an action.
 You may need to block one or more actions in a tool from firing when a specific condition arises.
 For these cases, you can set Blocking Triggers.

-Every action of a tool has Firing Triggers assigned to it.
-Blocking Triggers are optional, and if defined, they will conditionally prevent the action from starting.
-When you add Blocking Triggers to an action, the action will not fire if any of its Blocking Triggers is truthy.
+Every tool action has Firing Triggers assigned to it.
+Blocking Triggers are optional and, if defined, will conditionally prevent the action from starting.
+When you add Blocking Triggers to an action, the action will not fire if any of its Blocking Triggers are true.
 If the tool has more than one action, other actions without these Blocking Triggers will still work.

 To conditionally block all actions of a tool, you have to configure Blocking Triggers on every action that belongs to that tool.
 Note that when you use Blocking Triggers, Zaraz will still load on the page.